-The following is a question that will be answered by Jay Kessler:
+The following is a question that was answered by Jay Kessler:

 Q: My mother-in-law seems to have so much sway with my husband, more than I have sometimes.
 Recently we were considering a career move that would have taken us hundreds of miles away.
 My husband’s mother told him, “What’s really important to you, career or your family?”
 The guilt trip she laid on him made the decision for us.
 How can I tactfully tell her to back off?

 A: You can’t; so don’t try.
 A friend once told me, “A word to the wise is unnecessary.”
 The only person (besides herself) who can tell this woman anything might be your husband (her son).
 But even that could be a lose-lose scenario if your mother-in-law gets the idea that you’re behind it.
 So don’t have a conversation that could alienate the two of you for the rest of your marriage.

 Another reason to avoid telling her off is that you don’t want to force your husband into a painful choice.
 His loyalty to you could cause him either to distance himself from his family or to have to endure his mother’s punishing remarks for years.
 He’s bound to resent that wedge driven between you and his family and even resent you, who in some ways caused it.

 Ideally your husband should respond to his mom’s “suggestions” tactfully and firmly with a comment like, “Mom, I hear what you’re saying.
 Nancy and I will talk and pray about this.
 These are decisions we make together.”
 In this way he’s doing what the Bible says — “leaving” his father and mother and “cleaving” to his own wife.

 Your role as daughter-in-law is a tough one.
 It may sound old-fashioned to suggest that you must have a deferential, even submissive, attitude toward your mother-in-law, but it’s a biblical pattern.